nuhainul/phms12-final-project-bistro/steps.md

 15. went to `https://daisyui.com/docs/install/` to install daisyUI

-16. runned `npm i -D daisyui@latest` to install daisyUI
+16. ran `npm i -D daisyui@latest` to install daisyUI

 17. added daisyUI to `tailwind.config.js` replacing `plugins: [],` with the following: